Right where Route 30 meets Route 100, cataract surgery for Exton that fits a busy life, with premium lenses that can loosen your reliance on glasses.

 No. Your eye is fully numbed and you are given light sedation, so you stay relaxed and comfortable.
 You are awake but should feel no pain.

 It depends on the lens you choose.
-A standard monofocal lens gives clear vision at one distance with glasses for the rest, while premium lenses can reduce or eliminate your need for glasses.
+A standard monofocal lens gives clear vision at one distance with glasses for the rest, while premium lenses can reduce your dependence on glasses, though results vary from person to person.

 When a cataract starts interfering with daily life, such as night driving, reading, or recognizing faces, it is usually time.
 A simple exam with Dr. Mudgil can confirm whether surgery is the right next step.